Daycare Injury In Philadelphia

 Other Injuries that Have Occurred with Children 4 and Under, and in Some Cases Even Older Children, Include:

 - Fractures from improperly being supervised around other kids, especially in playgrounds.

-- Suffocation from pillows or blanket where the child is not being monitored.
+- Suffocation from pillows or blankets where the child is not being monitored.

 - Strangulations from chords to window shades.

 - Mental Injuries from abusive workers at the daycare.

 At The Law Offices of Greg Prosmushkin, P.C., our legal team is able and ready to handle any case against a Daycare center.
 Contact Us, or email us for a prompt response.
 The consultation is always free.